 The principal activity of HHP is to provide and manage good quality, affordable accommodation for people in housing need in the Outer Hebrides.
-HHP is a charitable RSL and owns and manages a range of houses for rent, primarily general needs accommodation but also some sheltered and supported accommodation.
+HHP is a charitable RSL and owns and manages a range of houses for rent, primarily general need accommodation but also some sheltered and supported accommodation.
 HHP provides accommodation for homeless people who are referred as statutory homeless and requiring permanent secure accommodation by Comhairle Nan Eilean Siar.

-HHP stock at 31 March 2018 was 2,164 with 79 new build units under development.
+HHP stock at 31 March 2019 was 2,193 with 50 new build units under development.